dgraph-io/dgraph-docs/content/deploy/config.md

 If no configuration for an option is used, then the default value as described in the `--help` output applies.

-Multiple configuration methods can be used all at the same time,  e.g. a core set of options could be set in a config file, and instance specific options could be set using environment vars or flags.
+You can use multiple configuration methods at the same time, so a core set of options could be set in a config file, and instance specific options could be set using environment vars or flags.

 ## Command line flags

-Dgraph will have *global flags* that apply to all subcommands and flags specific to a subcommand.
+Dgraph has *global flags* that apply to all subcommands and flags specific to a subcommand.
 Below is an example of using command line flags with `dgraph alpha`.

 ```bash
 dgraph alpha --my=alpha.example.com:7080 --zero=zero.example.com:5080 \